-- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab. - 4 Move the pointer over the columns area, right-click, and then click Clear All. - 5 Read the warning and click Yes. - 6 Click the Save icon.
+- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab. - 4 Right-click the columns field and click Clear All. - 5 Read the warning and click Yes. - 6 Click the Save icon.